lancor/worldsandwes/UseOfFunds.md

 ## Other
 * Professional Instalation, 2000 for the set up of the audio recording studio
 * Developer, Malcom Blaney, $5,000 Create a ledger and micropub client for issuing and recording webmention badges.
 Malcom Blaney has experience developing ledgers that can record transactions using webmentions and HTML.
 * Developer, Grant Richardson, $9,000 Create a lightweight blogging CMS using .nodejs.
 Include webementions, indieauth, and micropub endpoints.
 Create a microformats parser for tracking class participation.
-Grant is a skilled .nodejs developer and already contributes to the Glitch platform.
+Grant is a skilled node.js developer and already contributes to the Glitch platform.